 Is Sleeping In Your Vehicle Allowed at Tennessee Rest Areas?

-Yes, sleeping is allowed.
-TDOT has not adopted any policies against sleeping in your vehicle while at a rest area.
+TDOT itself has not adopted any policies against sleeping in your vehicle while at a rest area.
 However, because TDOT’s rest areas have a stingy two-hour time limit, you may have to cut your sleep short.

 Is Camping Permitted at Tennessee Rest Areas?